Local organizations come together to host a Thanksgiving feast for food and/or insecure residents in Midtown Atlanta

-[ATLANTA] — [November 17, 2021] – This year a unique partnership of public, private, faith-based, and nonprofit organizations are collaborating to host a Thanksgiving feast for 250 food and/or housing insecure residents in Midtown Atlanta two days before Thanksgiving.
-On November 23, 2021, the City of Atlanta Public Defender’s Office and Lutheran Community Food Ministry will welcome community residents from 10am-1pm.
+[Atlanta, ] This year a unique partnership of public, private, faith-based, and nonprofit organizations are collaborating to host a Thanksgiving feast for 250 food and/or housing-insecure residents in Midtown Atlanta two days before Thanksgiving.
+On , the City of Atlanta Public Defender’s Office and Lutheran Community Food Ministry will welcome community residents from – 1 p.m.
 Lunch will be served at Lutheran Church of the Redeemer’s property at 4th and Peachtree in the heart of Midtown.

 In addition to receiving a delicious Thanksgiving meal, community residents will receive goods and services from several local nonprofits.
-Soul Supplies will provide socks, hats and gloves.
+Soul Supplies will provide socks, hats, and gloves.
 Intown Community Ministries will provide housing assessments.
 The City of Atlanta Public Defender’s Office will help with legal services.
 Hope through Soap will provide showers, and Paul Mitchell Barber School will have several barbers on site.
 Grady and Aniz will provide vaccinations, testing, and follow-up appointments for primary care.
-The majority of food items for the luncheon is provided to the community by Second Helpings Atlanta, a nonprofit that rescues food from grocers and local businesses: such as; Whole Foods, Trader Joe’s and Mercedes Benz Stadium.
-TechBridge, a national poverty alleviation organization headquartered in Atlanta that provides technology support to Second Helpings Atlanta, will be providing photography and videography to all nonprofits supporting the luncheon.
+The majority of food items for the luncheon is provided to the community by Second Helpings Atlanta, a nonprofit rescuing food from grocers and local businesses such as Whole Foods, Trader Joe’s, and Mercedes Benz Stadium.
+TechBridge (an Atlanta-based national poverty alleviation organization providing technology support to Second Helpings Atlanta) will provide photography and videography to all nonprofits supporting the luncheon.

 City of Atlanta Public Defender’s Office